Pedrohmfigueiredo/Pedrohmfigueiredo/README.md

 ### - Hobbies :
 - ✨ Gaming Addict
 - ✨ Reading Manga
-- ✨ Leraning about Philosphy and Psychology
+- ✨ Learning about Philosphy and Psychology
 - ✨ Muay Thai and soccer

 </br>